The moment you get diagnosed with diabetes you think: “How did this happen?”

 Every time you eat, your food is broken down into glucose (sugar) for energy.
 Your body needs a way to transport that glucose to your cells.
 Your body releases insulin from your pancreas to help push the sugar into your bloodstream from the food you just ate, into your cells so you can use it for energy.
 Insulin keeps sugar levels within a reasonable range in the blood and balances the amounts of sugar in the liver too.
 If your body doesn’t produce enough insulin, or if you are eating way too much glucose that your body becomes insulin resistant, your blood sugar level gets too high for the body to function correctly.

-Functional medicine is looking at your condition beneath the surface, getting at “the root cause,” to figure out how why you can’t naturally produce a healthy response to insulin, instead of treating symptoms one by one.
+Functional medicine is looking at your condition beneath the surface, “getting to the root cause,” to figure out how why you can’t naturally produce a healthy response to insulin, instead of treating the symptoms one by one.

-This method of medicine gives more attention to your diet and lifestyle, providing a unique health plan – something that you’d not encounter with your traditional physician – to reduce type II diabetes and even reverse it.
+This method of medicine gives more attention to your diet and lifestyle, providing a unique health plan – something that you’d not encounter with your traditional physician – to reduce Type II Diabetes and even reverse it!

 Analyzing a person’s dietary choices as well as food sensitivities/allergies, blood-specific nutritional deficits, physical activity choices and hormone levels all play a critical and comprehensive role in helping someone who has developed diabetes.
 Consuming a proper diet is very important because how you eat has the most significant effect on your insulin and blood sugar levels.

-When working with your provider to build your functional medicine treatment plan, consider workouts and activities that focus on burning calories and fat.
+When working with a Functional Medicine Doctor to build your treatment plan, consider workouts and activities that focus on burning calories and fat.
 The less body fat you have, the less insulin you will require.
 Something as simple as 30-minute walks could reduce your need for insulin substantially.